News and events

 Engineer officer and electro-technical officer

-Two curricula are considered necessary: one oriented to the management of the ship (Deck Officer) and the other oriented to the management of on-board systems (engineer or technical role).
+Two curricula are considered covered by the proposed degree: one oriented to the management of the ship (Deck Officer) and the other oriented to the management of on-board systems (engineer or technical role).

-The Degree Course provides a training period of 4-6 months aboard the ship.
-Alternatively, the internship can be carried out in companies in the sector maritime / naval.
+The Degree Course provides an on board training period of 4-6 months.
+Alternatively, the internship can be carried out in companies in the maritime / naval sector.

-The remaining credits are dedicated to related disciplines, to English and the thesis.
+The remaining credits are dedicated to Maritime disciplines, to English and the thesis.

 Teaching is totally in English, the official language of the maritime sector.